-During the past weeks, our Engineering team released a major re-architecture of the ThirdPartyTrust infrastructure: a new and improved Kubernetes cluster.
+Over the past weeks, our Engineering team has been working on exciting major releases in the ThirdPartyTrust platform, including a new and improved Kubernetes cluster.
 This upgrade will make it easier and quicker to introduce changes and manage configuration items for each of our environments (development, testing, demo, stable).
 As the Head of DevOps at ThirdPartyTrust, I’m excited to tell you everything about this project.

 Introducing the ThirdPartyTrust Kubernetes Cluster Using GitOps

 Although most of our processes were already automated, they would be performed via a script.
 The script was a fast way of automating all the manual work in order to deploy the different artifacts in the different environments.
 However, this still required copying and pasting code, which was not scalable when we needed to make changes across our infrastructure.

 We needed to decentralize and have smaller pieces of reusable code across all environments.
 This makes them easier to maintain, modify, or even replace.

 We have improved visibility over our infrastructure and developed more reliable pipelines to build and deploy code.
 Our delivery methods are stronger than before.
 Instead of some down times during upgrades we now have more secure and stable releases, and we’re on our way to zero downtime releases.

 Zero downtime releases will allow us to deploy faster, new code, not only throughout the maintenance window but also throughout the day, knowing that we can roll back securely without affecting our customers.